Local Life: Cambodia Documentary

 Everyday Explorer is built for education through entertainment.

 Help Fund This Documentary

 The Explorers Club is an international multidisciplinary professional society dedicated to the advancement of field research and the ideal that it is vital to preserve the instinct to explore.

 The Next Generation Explorers Network (NGEN) is a community of The Explorers Club members who are leading the next generation of exploration.
-Through the NGEN network, ten Explorers Club members will be embarking on a journey into Cambodia’s Mekong river, traveling into remote areas using pack rafts.
+Through the NGEN network, ten Explorers Club members will be embarking on a journey into Cambodia’s Mekong River, traveling into remote areas using pack rafts.

-Fellow Exploration Enthusiasts and Funders
+Contributing Exploration Enthusiasts and Funders